deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/music-collection/readme.md

 ![Final app](/images/tutorial/album-collection/final.gif)

-[Getting started with deepstreamHub is easy](/tutorials/getting-started/javascript) and takes less than ten minutes.
-First, let's start by creating a free deepstreamHub account:

-`markdown:start-deepstream-server.md`

-deepstream provides a JavaScript library which helps in interacting with your deepstreamHub server.
+deepstream provides a JavaScript library which helps in interacting with your deepstream server.

 ## Create an Angular App